-Typically, only 2-3 treatments are required.
+Typically, only 3 treatments are required.
 The results from 1 treatment are excellent, but often there are missed areas, and a second treatment is required to pick these up.
 It is like a second coat of paint.
 It just looks more polished.
-Sometimes, freckles on the back and chest will require up to 3 treatments, as they can be quite stubborn.
-Even though 2 treatments are often effective, better results can be achieved with 3.
-On some patients more are required to achieve their expectations.
+Often, freckles on the back and chest will require up to 3 or more treatments, as they can be quite stubborn.
+Even though 2 treatments are often effective, better results can be achieved with 3 or more.
+On some patients more are required to achieve the patient’s expectations.
 The end point is where the patient is satisfied and patients have varying expectations.

 3. Does the freckle removal treatment also treat capillaries/blood vessels/redness/sun spots or moles and other lumps.

 Any flat brown lesion has the potential to be improved by freckle removal treatment, eg solar lentigos.
 However, any lesion with thickness to it, eg moles or lumps, won’t be removed by this treatment, although, their pigment may be changed.
-To remove raised lesions, we would use our ablative laser, a single spot Erbium laser.
+To remove raised lesions, we would use our ablative laser, a single spot Erbium laser or our Pelleve.

 Any suspicious lesions should not be treated by laser.